LibertyDSNP/spec/pages/Identifiers.md

 ## DSNP User Id

-- Is 8 bytes in size
+- 64 bit Unsigned Integer
 - MUST be registered in the [Identity Registry](/Identity/Registry)
-- MUST be serialized as [hexadecimal](/Announcements/Overview#hexadecimal)
+- MUST be serialized as [decimal](/Announcements/Overview#decimal)

 ## DSNP Content Hash

-- Is 32 bytes in size
+- MUST BE 32 bytes in size
 - MUST be a [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the content
 - MUST be serialized as [hexadecimal](/Announcements/Overview#hexadecimal)